 Do you get along with your in-laws?

-I’ll admit that Jean and I don’t have a great deal of experience in this area.
-I lost my parents at a young age, so Jean never had in-law battles to fight.
-In my case, we didn’t live near Jean’s mom and dad.
-So when we visited they were always loving and kind and never over-engaged in our family matters.
+Jean and I don’t have a great deal of experience in this area.
+I lost my parents at a young age, so Jean never had to navigate the intricacies of a relationship with in-laws.
+In my case, Jean’s mom and dad were always loving and kind and never over-engaged in our family matters.